portertech/lxc-vm/README.md

 # LXC-VM

-Builds a VirtualBox VM to run Docker/LXC containers within.
+Builds a VirtualBox VM to run LXC containers within (Docker & Vagabond).

 Using synced folders, the following are available within the VM: